Ansible Galaxy – Testing Roles with Test Kitchen

 with a platform of Ubuntu 14.04 LTS, a verifing step using the Ansiblespec plugin,

-important thing at the moment is the additional_copy_path
+important thing at the moment is the additional_copy_path.
+At the moment testing

-an Ansible Galaxy role doesn’t just work out of the box with kitchen-ansible
+an Ansible Galaxy role doesn’t just work out of the box with kitchen-ansible.

 By specifying the copy path to be the role directory you get it copied into the